 Desire a cup of coffee before you head to the shops on Mass Ave?
 Turn the corner on East for Henry’s, where the menu options are larger than the coffee shop.
 Fresh baked goods, salads, and sandwiches will have you coming back for lunch or dinner.

-New in 2014, this auto repair shop turned hip bistro has already has jumped to the top of our must-try list for visitors.
+This auto repair shop turned hip bistro is a must-try list for visitors.
 In addition to a full brunch menu, their barista station is state-of-the-art, complete with drip, Chemex, V60, Toddy cold brew, Kyoto cold brew, and espresso.
 Try the "Indiana Weather" for a drink layer hot to cold with espresso, chilled coconut milk, and hibiscus syrup.

 Their coffee can be found in other shops throughout town, but Hubbard & Cravens’ own locations showcase their passion for coffee in a variety of well-crafted drinks.
 Order a french press all to yourself or enjoy it with friends in their cozy Broad Ripple locations.